Amazon Music Bestsellers and Deals

 Tracy Nelson, Irma Routen and Joyce Dunn on "Now You're Gone" exclusively and additionally to Green, Thatcher and Holiday on "I'll Be Long Gone"

-There’s a tasty card wrap that lends the whole reissue a classy feel while the 20-page booklet features December 2014 liner notes by noted writer PAUL DYERS and a new interview with original LP producer JANN WENNER which throws light on how rushed the recordings were (Wenner, Scaggs and Marlin Greene produced the LP).
-There are label repros of the original LP on SD 8239 and lyrics (for the first time I believe) and tremendous photos of the fabulous band – David Hood, Jimmy Johnson, the backing lady singers, the Producer, Eddie Hinton and a naked Duane Allman standing in the woods with a hat on and his hands over his modesties.
-It’s beautifully done.
+There's a tasty card outer wrap that lends the whole reissue a classy feel while the 20-page booklet features December 2014 liner notes by noted writer PAUL DYERS and a new interview with original LP producer JANN WENNER which throws light on how rushed the recordings were (Wenner, Scaggs and Marlin Greene produced the LP).
+There are label repros of the original LP on SD 8239 and lyrics (for the first time I believe) and tremendous photos of the fabulous band – David Hood, Jimmy Johnson, the backing lady singers, the Producer, Eddie Hinton and a naked Duane Allman (of The Allman Brothers Band) standing in the woods with a hat on and his hands over his modesties.
+It's beautifully done.

-The howler mistake of wrong-mix/wrong-CD notwithstanding – all that anyone-can-make-mistake stuff pales against what you actually get here - a superb remaster for both albums (Peter Rynston at Tall Order Mastering).
-You can so hear how the record feels slightly empty and rushed first time around – and you can understand why Perry paired back the indulgent time length on the bluesy but brilliant “Loan Me A Dime” when he remixed the record in 1977.
-I actually prefer the 1977 version because it’s tighter and more importantly you can hear the musicianship more clearly – especially Duane Allman.
-The Dobro on “Look What I Got” (written by Muscle Shoals Sax player Charles Chambers and singer Donna Rhodes) is clearer as are the drums and backing singers.
-The same applies (times two) with his cover of the Jimmie Rogers yodelling song “Waiting For A Train” – Allman is very clear as is Beckett’s honky-tony piano runs.
+I actually prefer the 1977 version because it's tighter and more importantly you can hear the musicianship more clearly – especially Duane Allman.
+The Dobro on "Look What I Got" (written by Muscle Shoals Sax player Charles Chambers and singer Donna Rhodes) is clearer as are the drums and backing singers.
+The same applies (times two) with his cover of the Jimmie Rogers yodelling song "Waiting For A Train" – Allman is very clear as is Beckett's honky-tonk piano runs.

-I don’t know (even after another listen) if the album is actually any good – there’s a dreadful failure to ignite in too many of his songs – but then you’re hit with the fabulous Blues of “Loan Me A Dime”.
-Written by guitarist Fenton Robinson – it leads in with stunning organ work from Beckett – so Gospel, Blues and Soul all wrapped up in one.
-And then we get Duane in his “Skydog” looseness - letting rip on the frets half way in.
+I don't know (even after another listen) if the album is actually any good – there's a dreadful failure to ignite in too many of his songs.
+But then you're hit with the fabulous Blues of "Loan Me A Dime".
+Written by guitarist Fenton Robinson – it leads in with stunning organ work from Beckett – so Gospel, Blues and Soul - all wrapped up in one.
+And then we get Duane in his 'Skydog' looseness - letting rip on the frets half way in.
 On the remix his guitar is slightly more to the fore giving it more prominence and I agree completely with shortening the track on the remix (apparently this song is the reason why Wexler told them to close down recording faster and stop goofing around).
-It ends on “Sweet Release” – a slow six-minute Gospel lurch co-written by Scaggs and Barry Beckett.
+It ends on "Sweet Release" – a slow six-minute Gospel lurch co-written by Scaggs and Barry Beckett.

-With the best will in the world you could hardly call the “Boz Scaggs” album brilliant (it has its moments for sure) and in hindsight it’s easy to hear why it barely registered with the public.
-Having said that – there’s something about the quality of the remasters on offer here – and the different mixes too – that make you want to look at this record anew.
+With the best will in the world you could hardly call the "Boz Scaggs" debut album brilliant (it has its moments for sure) and in hindsight - it's easy to hear why it barely registered with the public.
+Having said that – there's something about the quality of the remasters on offer here – and the different mixes too – that make you want to look at this record anew.

 No comments: